HubSpot/hubspot-api-python/sample-apps/contacts-app/README.md

 # HubSpot-python sample Contacts app

-This is a sample app for the [hubspot-php SDK](../../../../).
+This is a sample app for the [hubspot-python SDK](../../../../).
 Currently, this app focuses on demonstrating the functionality of [Contacts API](https://developers.hubspot.com/docs/crm/contacts) endpoints and their related actions.

 Please see the documentation on [Creating an app in HubSpot](https://developers.hubspot.com/docs/creating-an-app)